Checkmarx/Kotlin-SCP/src/m4-insecure-authentication/README.md

 fingerprint.

-Unless there's a functional requirement, mobile applications do not require a backend server to which they should be authenticated in real-time.
-Even when such backend server exists usually users are not required to be online at all times.
+Unless there's a functional requirement, mobile applications do not require a back-end server to which they should be authenticated in real-time.
+Even when such back-end server exists usually users are not required to be online at all times.
 This poses a great challenge on mobile applications authentication as if authentication has to happen locally, then it can be bypassed on jailbroken devices through runtime manipulation or modification of the binary.